All Products

 Important

 We recommend that you run the JAR file on a host that is in the same virtual private cloud (VPC) and security group as the EMR cluster.
 Make sure that the host and the EMR cluster can communicate with each other.
 If the host and the EMR cluster are in different VPCs or of different network types, they can communicate only over the Internet.
-In this case, you can also connect them by using an Alibaba Cloud network service.
+In this case, you need to connect them by using an Alibaba Cloud network service.
 This way, they can communicate over an internal network.
 Use the following methods to test the connectivity:

 • Internet: telnet Public IP address of the master-1-1 node 10000